R300-AI/ITRI-AI-Hub/docs/genio-evk/step2.md

 3. Verify the connection by checking if the device is listed using the `lsusb` command.

 ### Step 4: Launch genio-flash Tool
-Navigate to the directory where the image was extracted and launch the genio-flash tool:
+Navigate to the directory where the image was extracted:

 ```bash
 $ cd <IMAGE_PATH>/<IMAGE>
 ```

 ### Step 5: Enter Download Mode
-To enter download mode, use the following commands:
+Use the following commands to enter download mode:

 ```bash
 # for Yocto